2017 winter term at Holden Village

-Academics: The Holden Village Term uses a 3 + 1 courseload.
+The Holden Village Term uses a 3 + 1 course load.
 All students are required to take all of the courses offered in the program.
 This program qualifies as a Learning Community.
-Learning perspectives are listed for each course.

-Cost vs. Term on campus.
-The Holden Village Term fee is roughly $1,800 below the cost of Winter Term on campus.
+Cost vs. term on campus.
+The Holden Village Term fee is roughly $2,400 below the cost of Winter Term on campus.
+For students who live on campus during weeks 1-5, room and board for half of the term is also charged.

 Cost includes: Tuition, transportation, lodging and meals.

-Cost does not include: Room & board on campus for the first half of Winter Term, discretionary spending (minimal)
+Cost does not include: Room and board on campus for the first half of Winter Term, discretionary spending (minimal)

-Faculty Contacts: Please direct all questions to the program director, Dr. Jason Mahn (Religion Dept.)
+Faculty contact: Please direct all questions to the program director, Dr. Jason Mahn (religion)